-In response to potential concerns expressed by City Council, Planning Board, and the Use Table and Standards Public Working Group regarding office uses potentially displacing industrial uses, the following limitations on office have been proposed in the draft ordinance:
+In response to additional concerns expressed by City Council, Planning Board, and the Use Table and Standards Public Working Group regarding office uses potentially displacing industrial uses, the following limitations on office have been proposed in the revised ordinance.
+Note that the IG and IM limitations set forth below have been updated since the December 15 public hearing to reflect the proposed amendments to the ordinance that have been drafted to address concerns expressed by City Council about the creation of a large percentage of nonconforming properties and the potentially challenging administration of the previously proposed limits within typical commercial leasing scenarios.